What Is Dysthymia or Chronic Sadness?

-Now then… What if chronic sadness develops?
-What happens if this internal discomfort, this grief and despair, do not get resolved and keep “dragging us” down each day?
-In this case, we are talking about a disorder called dysthymia, which is a bit different from the classic depression and which is worth knowing a little more about.
+In this case, we’re talking about a disorder called dysthymia, which is a bit different from the classic depression and which is worth knowing a little more about.

 What is dysthymia or chronic sadness?

-It is a type of depression but with important expressive and emotional nuances, which the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) states quite clearly under another name: persistent depressive disorder.
-We will explain which are the principal characteristics:
+Chronic sadness is a type of depression but with important expressive and emotional nuances.
+The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) classifies it quite clearly under another name: persistent depressive disorder.

-- It is a state of chronic sadness and discouragement.
+- It’s a state of chronic sadness and discouragement.
 There are no periods which are better or worse, but this negative emotional sensation often lasts for more than two years.

-- It is worth knowing that this type of disorder is not dependent upon any “external factors,” that is, it is not necessary to have suffered from some sort of loss or a disappointment in order to fall into this type of depression.
+- It’s worth knowing that this type of disorder isn’t dependent upon any “external factors.”
+That is, it isn’t necessary to have suffered from some sort of loss or a disappointment to fall into this type of depression.
 Its origin is organic and almost always hereditary, and generally affects women.

 - It usually appears at about age 21.

-- There are a few very serious cases, where for example the person is unable to even care for themselves and needs daily help in order to eat, to get dressed… These are cases, as we said, in which the dysthymia is very pronounced.
+- There are a few very serious cases, where for example the person is unable to even care for themselves and needs daily help to eat and get dressed… These are cases of very severe dysthymia.

 - Despite having a hereditary component, stress tends to worsen even more the feeling of dejection, so much so that one can end up falling into the more serious state as previously mentioned.

-- To the chronic sadness are added moodiness, fatigue, insomnia, eating disorders and difficulty concentrating.
+- In addition to the chronic sadness, the person may also suffer moodiness, fatigue, insomnia, eating disorders and difficulty concentrating.

-- If the dysthymia is not treated early, it can lead to “major depression” which is an even more serious mental disorder often accompanied by anger, rage and even suicide attempts.
+- If the dysthymia isn’t treated early, it can lead to major depression which is an even more serious mental disorder often accompanied by anger, rage and even suicide attempts.
 This is very dangerous and shows the importance of treating these types of problems as early as possible.

 How is dysthymia treated?